Coming to college is an exciting time but we know you’re bound to have questions!

 Preparing for College

 That's great!
 You just need to enrol.

-Enrolment takes place after GCSE results day in August and you'll get sent a letter with further information.
+Enrolment takes place after GCSE results day in the summer and you'll get sent a letter with further information.

 You will be given a materials list during your induction days and this will depend on which course you are applying for.
 The list will vary per course.

 You will need to supply your own materials and we will send you a kit list.The items can be bought at our College Art Shop.